-- Yearly adoption of the Capital Improvement Program that identifies scheduled public service improvements (such as road, roadside, drainage and park improvements) and provides a basis for development of the necessary financing programs. - The County Redevelopment Agency continues its efforts to upgrade the urban infrastructure in the Soquel and Live Oak areas. - Plan lines and route design concepts continue to be completed and adopted for arterial and collector streets in the urban area, particularly in Live Oak and Soquel.
+Yearly adoption of the Capital Improvement Program that identifies scheduled public service improvements (such as road, roadside, drainage and park improvements) and provides a basis for development of the necessary financing programs.

+• Plan lines and route design concepts continue to be completed and adopted for arterial and collector streets in the urban area, particularly in Live Oak and Soquel.
 An on-going, multi-year effort has been undertaken to establish plan lines throughout the urban area to provide needed information for roadway design, capital improvement programming and the review and conditioning of new projects.

-There has been a significant investment in urban services infrastructure, particularly through the Redevelopment Agency, in the unincorporated area over the last 20 years.
+There has been a significant investment in urban services infrastructure in the unincorporated area over the last 20 years, particularly through the former County Redevelopment Agency.
 In addition, the various County sanitation districts have made numerous sewer-related improvements over the years.
 However, fully addressing the County's remaining urban service needs will require additional construction of infrastructure capital improvement projects throughout the urban area over an extended period of time.

 Regarding the County's main thoroughfare, State Highway One, a ballot measure to fund its widening (in addition to several alternative transportation projects) though a sales-tax increase was defeated at the polls in November 2004.
 While other proposals to increase capacity are being discussed by Caltrans and the County Transportation Commission, it remains unclear as to when or if such improvements will occur.
-Construction was recently completed on the Highway 1/17 intersection and merging lane improvements.
+Construction was recently completed on the Highway 1/17 intersection improvements and addition of merge lanes up to the La Fonda Ave. overpass, and now construction has begun on extending the merge lanes west as far as the Soquel Avenue interchange.